Tenor Saw: Influence

 Tenor Saw's friends and colleagues Nitty Gritty ("Who Killed Tenor Saw?") and King Kong ("He was a Friend") both recorded tributes the year after his death.

 Super Cat's song "Nuff man a Dead" is about the death of Tenor Saw and other superstars of the time.

+Big Audio Dynamite sampled "Ring the Alarm" in their song "Rewind" on their 1989 album Megatop Phoenix.